iljakuklic/iljakuklic.github.io/about.md

 All the beautiful styling is due to [Pure CSS] framework;
 all of the ugliness are my modifications to it.
 Several JavaScript libraries have been imported to enhance the browsing experience:
-[prism.js] for code syntax highlighting, [MathJax] for math typesetting.
+[prism.js] for code syntax highlighting, [MathJax] for maths typesetting.
 I employed my finest [Gimp] prowess to create the *heap of brains* artwork you can see in the side bar.